Jotham-Lim/jothamlim.com_v4/content/micropost/2024-02-15-hokkien-oldies-carpet-the-atmosphere.md

 Now, at 28, I've spent a significant part of my adult life transitioning between jobs in search of a company to which I can fully commit.
 (Like Zhu Ge Liang waiting for a Liu Bei, as my high school friend once put it.)

-However, Iv'e come to realise that the greenest grass is the one I cultivate myself.
+However, I've come to realise that the greenest grass is the one I cultivate myself.
 Will it grow into a magnificent lawn?
 Or will it become overrun with weeds and die?
 Regardless, I have more control over my destiny than ever before.

 *What Lies Ahead?*